adambabik/respond/README.md

 ## CLI (Command Line Interface)

-Respond has a command line interface to interact with it without any other applications.
+respond has a command line interface to interact with it without any other applications.

 ### Usage